 Using a countdown timer in email?
 Go Pro!

-We hope you enjoy this new custom HTML feature, as we’re striving to build the Best Email Editor or BEE in short!
-If you’re not already using BEE, sign-up for a BEE Pro free trial and have access to additional templates and design features.
+We hope you enjoy using BEE to jazz up your emails with some countdown timers.
+If you’re not already using BEE, sign up for a BEE Pro free trial to have access to even more email templates and design features!